Essential Packing List

-Also, there are countries like Kenya they don’t allow anyone to walk around in military clothing.
+Also, there are countries like Kenya that don’t allow anyone to walk around in military clothing.
 It is considered illegal by the government.
 So leave behind your camouflage attire.

 In some countries, (the Middle East, Fiji etc) you cannot walk around in short skirts or crop tops as it can not only offend the local older population, but it can be illegal!
 Never wear a hat in a Pacific Island village as it is disrespectful to cover your head, most certainly if you are meeting the Chief, and NEVER, NEVER touch his head either.

 It is therefore vital that you know the dos and don’ts of every country before you create your own Essential Packing List.

 Questions and Comments

 - Do you have any other ideas that you feel should have been included in an Essential Packing List?

 - Why don’t you share it with us in the Comment Section below?